nokkya94/terraform_web_app_simulator/README.md

 - Never commit secrets or state files to version control.
 - Use GitHub Actions for consistent, automated deployments and security checks.
 - Review plan output before applying changes, especially in production.
+- Encrypt all sensitive data at rest and in transit (S3, CloudWatch, RDS, etc.).
+- Use SCPs to enforce organization-wide security controls and compliance.
+- Enable AWS Config and CloudTrail for continuous monitoring and auditing.
+- Regularly review IAM roles and policies for least privilege.
+- Enable VPC Flow Logs and GuardDuty for network visibility and threat detection.

 ---